-I am currently Assistant Dean (Learning, Teaching, Quality) in the College of Liberal Arts.
-I joined Bath Spa University as a lecturer in Music, and subsequently became Head of the Department of Music as well as Associate and Acting Dean for Music and Performing Arts.
-I am also Visiting Professor of Music at Shanghai University and I’m an external examiner for Trinity Laban and Kingston University.
+I am the Head of Academic Portfolio Development.
+I joined Bath Spa University as a lecturer in Music, and subsequently became Head of the Department of Music as well as Associate and Acting Dean for Music and Performing Arts and later Assistant Dean (Learning, Teaching, Quality) in the College of Liberal Arts.
+I've also been Visiting Professor of Music at Shanghai University and an external examiner for Trinity Laban, Royal Birmingham Conservatoire and Kingston University.
 Prior to joining Bath Spa, I lectured at the Royal College of Music where I was Grove Research Fellow from 1998 until 2005.
-I also taught at Trinity College of Music in London.
+I also taught at Trinity Laban in London.
 From 2008 and until 2015 I served on the Committee for NAMHE (National Association for Music in Higher Education).

 I have performed extensively as a pianist in the UK, France, Spain, Germany, Italy, North America, Israel, Japan, China, Taiwan and Southern Africa.
 I’ve broadcast for BBC Radio 3 and Classic FM and have recorded CDs for the ROSL, Sheldon and Toccata labels.
 I’m a member of the London Archduke Trio and Contemporary Consort.
 I regularly perform and teach at summer schools such as the Dartington International Summer School and at Curso Internacional de Musica Vitoria-Gasteiz in Spain.

 My research work has focused on musical transformation.
-I give regular pre-concert talks for a number of venues and organisations including the London Philharmonic Orchestra, the Wiltshire Music Centre and the Wigmore Hall.
+I give regular pre-concert talks for a number of venues and organisations including the London Philharmonic Orchestra and the Wigmore Hall.

 - BMus University of the Witwatersrand